-Wet barefoot areas may attract build-ups of body fats, soaps, oil residues and organic growth.
-To preven these a mildly acidic cleaning agent used regularly is preferable.
-If build-up has been allowed a preliminary deep clean with a proprietary cleaner is required followed by regular use of a mildly acidic cleaning agent solution.
+Wet barefoot areas may attract build-ups of body Wet bareroot areas may attract build-ups of body fats, soaps, oil residues and organic growth.
+To prevent these a mildly acidic cleaning agent used regularly is preferable.
+If build-up has been allowed a preliminary deep clean with a proprietary cleaner is required followed by regular use of a mildly acidic cleaning agent solution

 Periodic Deep Cleaning Occasionally foreign matter may cause surface marks that cannot be removed with the usual cleaning processes and materials.
-If the surface mark cannot be . removed, other materials should be considered (it's advisable to experiment on a small inconspicuous area):
+If the surface mark cannot be removed, other materials should be considered (it advisable to experiment on a small inconspicuous area):